andresmunozit/node-js-application-development-lfw211/09_NODES_EVENT_SYSTEM/nodes-event-system.md

 ```

 Suppose there's a possibility that an event might be emitted, but it could either not occur at all
 or take longer than what's acceptable.
-With an `AbortController`, we can cancel the promisified
+With an `AbortController` we can cancel the promisified
 listener after certain delay like so:
 ```js
 // 09_NODES_EVENT_SYSTEM/examples/event-emitter-11.mjs